jasonbrackman/arberator/README.md

 Example:
 ```
-from fictus import FictusFileSystem
-from fictus.renderer import Renderer
+from fictus import Display, FictusFileSystem, Renderer

-# The FFS has a default root name of '/'; Below overrides the default with 'c:'.
+# Create a FictusFileSystem.
+The default root name of '/' has been replaced with 'c:'
-fs = FictusFileSystem("c:")
+ffs = FictusFileSystem("c:")

-# Create files at root, the cwd.
+# Create some files in the current working directory.
-fs.mkfile("README.md", "LICENSE.md", ".ignore")
+ffs.mkfile("README.md", "LICENSE.md", ".ignore")

-# Create dir and files; note paths are relative to current working directory
+# Create dir and files relative to the current working directory.
-fs.mkdir("files/docs")
-fs.cd("files/docs")
+ffs.mkdir("./files/docs")
+ffs.cd("./files/docs")
-fs.mkfile("resume.txt", "recipe.wrd")
+ffs.mkfile("resume.txt", "recipe.wrd")

-# Create/Change dir to music; start with a `/` to ensure traversal from root.
+# Create/Change dir to music.
+Start with a `/` to ensure traversal from root.
-fs.mkdir("/files/music")
-fs.cd("/files/music")
+ffs.mkdir("/files/music")
+ffs.cd("/files/music")
-fs.mkfile("bing.mp3", "bang.mp3", "bop.wav")
+ffs.mkfile("bing.mp3", "bang.mp3", "bop.wav")

-# Generate a tree structure to be printed to stdout as text.
+# Generate a ffs structure to be printed to stdout as text.
-fs.cd("c:")  # jump to root; could have used "/" instead of "c:"
+ffs.cd("c:")  # jump to root; could have used "/" instead of "c:"
-fs.display()
+ffs.display()
 ```
 Produces:
 ```